-See Residential Deposit Information for additional information.
+See Residential Deposit Information, as well as Prepaid Services for additional information.

 Approval to reconnect electric service at a location that was disconnected for non-payment is required in order to ensure that it is safe to do so.
 Approval must come from the account holder or person(s) living at the residence that may not be listed on the account, but is considered a customer because they are receiving benefit of the electric service.